-The annual reporting requirements for each fiscal year are as follows2:
+The annual reporting requirements for each fiscal year are as follows:

-- (A) A brief description of the type of fee in the account or fund. - (B) The amount of the fee. - (C) The beginning and ending account balance of the account or fund. - (D) The amount of the fees collected and the interest earned. - (E) An identification of each public improvement on which fees were expended and the amount of the expenditures on each improvement, including the total percentage of the cost of the public improvement that was funded with fees. - (F) An identification of an approximate date by which the construction of the public improvements will commence if the local agency determines that sufficient funds have been collected to complete financing on an incomplete public improvement, as identified in paragraph (2) of subdivision (a) of Section 66001, and the public improvement remains incomplete.
+- (A) A brief description of the type of fee in the account or fund. - (B) The amount of the fee. - (C) The beginning and ending account balance of the account or fund. - (D) The amount of the fees collected and the interest earned.

-1 Unless otherwise specified, all references are to the California Government Code.
+&lt;sup>1 Unless otherwise specified, all references are to the California Government Code.

-2 California Government Code Section 66006(b)(1).
+&lt;sup>2 California Government Code Section 66006(b)(1).

-- (G) A description of each interfund transfer or loan made from the account or fund, including the public improvement on which the transferred or loaned fees will be expended, and, in the case of an interfund loan, the date on which the loan will be repaid and the rate of interest that the account or fund will receive on the loan.
-(H) The amount of refunds made pursuant to subdivision (a) of Section 66001 and any - (H) The amount of refunds made pursuant to subdivision (e) of Section 66001 and any allocations pursuant to subdivision (f) of Section 66001.
+- (E) An identification of each public improvement on which fees were expended and the amount of the expenditures on each improvement, including the total percentage of the cost of the public improvement that was funded with fees. - (F) An identification of an approximate date by which the construction of the public improvements will commence if the local agency determines that sufficient funds have been collected to complete financing on an incomplete public improvement, as identified in paragraph (2) of subdivision (a) of Section 66001, and the public improvement remains incomplete. - (G) A description of each interfund transfer or loan made from the account or fund, including the public improvement on which the transferred or loaned fees will be expended, and, in the case of an interfund loan, the date on which the loan will be repaid and the rate of interest that the account or fund will receive on the loan. - (H) The amount of refunds made pursuant to subdivision (e) of Section 66001 and any allocations pursuant to subdivision (f) of Section 66001.

-Additionally, the five-year report3 requires the inclusion of the following additional findings by the Council with respect to that portion of the account or fund remaining unexpended (whether committed or uncommitted):
+Additionally, the five-year report requires the inclusion of the following additional findings by the Council with respect to that portion of the account or fund remaining unexpended (whether committed or uncommitted):